 - Elected Members must disclose any conflicts of interest by completing the PDF-fillable Disclosure of Financial and Proximity Interest and Disclosure of Impartiality Interest forms. - 2.
-The completed disclosure of interest form must be emailed to governance@vincent.wa.gov.au by 3pm on the day of the Council proceeding before the meeting or at the meeting immediately before the matter is discussed. - Elected Members can apply for leave of absence by emailing governance@vincent.wa.gov.au by 3pm on the day of the Council proceeding. - The email must include the dates of the requested leave of absence and a reason (for example holiday or interstate work commitments) as set out in clause 2.9(2) of the Local Law.
+The completed disclosure of interest form must be emailed to governance@vincent.wa.gov.au by 3pm on the day of the Council proceeding. - Elected Members can apply for leave of absence by emailing governance@vincent.wa.gov.au by 3pm on the day of the Council proceeding. - The email must include the dates of the requested leave of absence and a reason (for example holiday or interstate work commitments) as set out in clause 2.9(2) of the Local Law.